COVID-19 has resulted in more than a few changes. Some of these will fade quickly, others will stick

 A Real-Life Scenario –

-Today – A worker notices that their back and neck becomes sore after working from home.
-With no paper-work or assessment to complete, an email is sent with no response or follow-up actions in place.
+Today: A worker notices that their back and neck become sore after working from home.
+With no

 – Information to be stored and streamlined throughout the organization